Catholic Church in Afghanistan: Post-Taliban

 With the fall of the Taliban, Pope John Paul II requested that Moretti return to Afghanistan.
 The first Mass in 9 years was celebrated on January 27, 2002, for members of the International Security Force and various members of foreign agencies.
 On May 16, 2002, a mission sui iuris was created for all of Afghanistan.
-There is only one functioning chapel in the country, in the Italian Embassy in Kabul.
-Projects of the new mission include a "Peace School" for 500 students that began construction in August 2003 and will be to "European standards".
-Three religious sisters also work with those who have mental disabilities in the capital city, teaching those with cerebral palsy how to go to the toilet and how to eat on their own.
-The small community went through a period of crisis during the kidnapping on May 17, 2005, of Clementina Cantoni, a member of CARE International, by four gunmen in Kabul as she walked to her car.
-Sisters from the Missionaries of Charity had their house blessed on May 9, 2006, and have already started taking in street children.
-There had been fears that their distinctive blue and white habit would make them stand out and be harassed by Muslims, but their institute is generally respected.
-Jesuit Relief Services has also applied to join the growing number of religious institutes in the country.
-Jesuit Refugee Services has recently opened a technical school in Herat for 500 students including 120 girls.
+There was only one functioning chapel in the country, in the Italian Embassy in Kabul.
+Projects of the new mission included a "Peace School" for 500 students that began construction in August 2003 and intended to be up to "European standards".
+Three religious sisters also worked with those with mental disabilities in the capital city, teaching those with cerebral palsy how to go to the toilet and how to eat on their own.
+The small community faced a crisis during the kidnapping on May 17, 2005, of Clementina Cantoni, a member of CARE International, by four gunmen in Kabul as she walked to her car.
+Sisters from the Missionaries of Charity had their house blessed on May 9, 2006, and started taking in street children.
+There had been fears that their distinctive blue and white habit would make them stand out and be harassed by Muslims, but their institute was generally respected.
+Jesuit Relief Services also applied to join the other religious institutes operating in the country.
+Jesuit Refugee Services opened a technical school in Herat for 500 students including 120 girls.

-There have been efforts made to start inter-religious dialogue; the Islamist head of the Afghan Supreme Court Fazul Shinwari attended the inauguration of the mission and expressed a desire to meet with the Pope.
+There were efforts made to start inter-religious dialogue; the Islamist head of the Afghan Supreme Court Fazul Shinwari attended the inauguration of the mission and expressed a desire to meet with the Pope.

-The Catholic community in Afghanistan is mainly made of foreigners, especially aid workers, and no Afghans are known to be currently part of the Church, mainly due to great social and legal pressure not to convert to non-Islamic religions.
-Some Afghans have converted while overseas, but they keep it secret when they return.
+The Catholic community in Afghanistan was mainly made of foreigners, especially aid workers, and no Afghans were known to be part of the Church, mainly due to great social and legal pressure not to convert to non-Islamic religions.
+Some Afghans converted while overseas, but kept it secret on return.
 Two Christian groups, Church World Service and Norwegian Church Aid, were accused of proselytizing while doing aid work in Afghanistan, which they denied, and 1,000 Afghans protested in Mazar-i-Sharif and burned the pope in effigy.
-Despite this, the community has grown from only a few sisters to a full Sunday Mass of around 100.
-Church attendance dipped in 2012 due to security concerns and less emphasis on religion among the foreigners in Afghanistan in recent years.
+Despite this, the community grew from only a few sisters to a full Sunday Mass of around 100.
+Church attendance dipped in 2012 due to security concerns and decreased religiosity among foreigners in Afghanistan.

-Relations with the new democratic government of Afghanistan have been positive, such as Afghan President Hamid Karzai attending Pope John Paul II's funeral and congratulating Pope Benedict XVI on his election.
+Relations with the democratic government of Afghanistan were generally positive.
+Afghan President Hamid Karzai attended Pope John Paul II's funeral and congratulated Pope Benedict XVI on his election.

-The papal nuncio to neighboring Pakistan visited Afghanistan in 2005 and held a Mass in the Italian Embassy Chapel to an overflowing crowd, and Catholic officials hope that official diplomatic ties and a public Catholic church will be possible in the future.
+The papal nuncio to neighboring Pakistan visited Afghanistan in 2005 and held a Mass in the Italian Embassy Chapel to an overflowing crowd, and Catholic officials at the time hoped that official diplomatic ties and a formal Catholic presence would eventually be established.